IgorMuzyka/Pajamas/article.md

 ##### Story vs. Specification

-The big difference between TDD and BDD is that while applying BDD you write test to the specifiation and test describes behaviour rather than unit of implementation, so it's simpler to comprehend for humans.
+The big difference between TDD and BDD is that while applying BDD you write test to the specification and test describes behavior rather than unit of implementation, so it's simpler to comprehend for humans.

 ### How to approach it?